-Daily Wisdom Post: God in the first person
+Daily Wisdom Post: The Music of the Temple

 Marc Gafni